alarigger/HarmonyAdapter/README.md

 1. Open or create the scene at `scene_path`
 2. Parse the JSON input
 3. Validate all assets
-4. Import and assemble the scene automatically
+4. Import and assemble the scene automatically (overwrite the scene !)